The handle of the knife handle is one of the fundamental elements beyond the aesthetic aspect of the handle itself.

 The three-dimensional shaping

 The profiles that I have inserted as an example are clearly in view, but the knife is three-dimensional and therefore must be rounded or shaped appropriately to make it as ergonomic as possible.

-It is very common to see the reductions of the knife section at certain points above all on knives of value or large size to make it more ergonomic and balanced in the hand.
+It is very common to see especially on valuable or large knives of the reductions of the knife section in certain points to make it more ergonomic and balanced in the hand.

 The shape of the handle of the knife must be thought of very well, both as a shape and as a choice of material.

 Clearly the use of the knife and its intended use better orient the maker in choosing the right material and the best shape of the handle even if this means penalizing the aesthetics of the knife a little.